GrahamCampbell/Laravel-TestBench/README.md

 ## Usage

-There is currently no usage documentation besides the [API Documentation](https://docs.gjcampbell.co.uk) for Laravel TestBench.

-You may see an example of implementation in pretty much all of my [Laravel](http://laravel.com) packages.
+You may see an example of implementation in pretty much all of my Laravel packages.

 ## License